Emma Griffin

 Emma Griffin is professor of modern British history at Queen Mary University of London with particular interests in the Industrial Revolution and in social and gender history.
-She is the President of the Royal Historical Society and she is the author of five books.
+She was the President of the Royal Historical Society 2020-2024 and she is the author of five books.
 Her second book, Blood Sport, was awarded the Lord Aberdare Prize for Literary History.
-She had been editor of the journal History and co-editor of The Historical Journal.
+She has been editor of the journal History and co-editor of The Historical Journal.
 She was part of the Living with Machines research project – a multi-disciplinary digital history project based at The Alan Turing Institute and the British Library, which sought to rethink the impact of technology on the lives of ordinary people during the Industrial Revolution.

 Education and academic positions

 Griffin was educated at the University of London (where she studied history) and the University of Cambridge, having been a member of Trinity College.
 She held a British Academy postdoctoral fellowship and visiting positions at the University of Paris and Sheffield University before joining the University of East Anglia as a junior lecturer in 2005.
 She left UEA in 2023 and is now Professor of modern British History at Queen Mary, University of London.
 Griffin was the editor of History: The Journal of the Historical Association from 2010 to 2018.
 She has also edited Cultural and Social History served as one of the Literary Directors of the Royal Historical Society, and has been a co-editor of The Historical Journal.